desmondchay/bt3103-project/README.md

 * Retrieve information from database
 * Displays information through visual tools
 * Displays information according to user persona.
+* Enter CodeCombat user ID to retrieve charts instantly

 **Features:**
 * Navigation buttons to switch between the 4 views
+* Ability to search for specific user progress on CodeCombat
+* Compare user's progress with the rest of the course
+* Quick integration with Achivements Application enabled with similar interface and developement template

 **Module-View Controller**
 ![Module-View Controller](docs/Slide2.JPG)